SCHS-Robotics/HAL9001-Quickstart/_dropdown/first-subsystem.md

     public void doThisCoolThing(double parameter) {
         /*
         Put code to define HOW to do this cool thing here.
-        If this was a driving function, for example, you would have the robot drive at the specified power (double parameter).
+        If this was a driving function, for example, you would have the robot drive at the specified power (parameter).
         */
     }
 }
 ```

 ## The Next Step
 Congratulations!
 You now know how to create a basic subsystem!
 The next step in the process of creating a HAL program is to make a robot class.
-This is covered in the next tutorial: [building a robot](building-a-robot.md).
+This is covered in the next tutorial: [building a robot](building-a-robot.html).